slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Did you know you can't steer a boat that isn't moving?
 Just like a life.' -- Paul Lutus*

 HOWEVER, never mistake action for motion.
 You must think like a man of action, and act like a man of thought.
-So make a [plan](#on-planning-and-decision-making).
+So make a plan.
 Any plan will do.

 > *'A good plan, violently executed now, is better than a perfect plan next week.' -- General George Patton*

-> *'No one ever wrote a plan to be fat lazy or stupid.
+> *'No one ever wrote a plan to be fat, lazy or stupid.
 That’s what happens when you don’t have a plan.' – Larry Winget*

-> *'Once you step into a fight that is not of your own choosing, you lose all initiative.'*

 ---
-## On speed, position and direction
+## On speed and direction

 > *'Speed is useful only if you are running in the right direction.' -- Joel Barker*